ACCESS-NRI/access-hive.org.au/docs/getting_started/environments.md

 These series offer flexibility: use `analysis3` for stability, or `analysis3-edge` for the latest updates.

-### How to specify a particular environment
+### Load a specific environment version

 The `xp65` `conda/analysis3` environment takes a versioning approach, where users can specify a particular month when loading the modules.

 1. **Command line and PBS** \
-If you would like to specify a particular month's envrionment, you should call it explicitly.
+If you would like to specify a particular version, you should call it explicitly.
 E.g. to load the April 2025 environment, specify `conda/analysis3-25.04`.
-If you do not specify a particular month's environment, (e.g. using `conda/analysis3` rather than `conda/analysis3-YY.MM`), the current month’s environment will be loaded.
+If you do not specify a version, (e.g. using `conda/analysis3` rather than `conda/analysis3-YY.MM`), the latest environment version (the current month) will be loaded.
 2. **ARE** \
 When launching an ARE session, you need only include `conda/analysis3`.
-If you would like to specify a particular month's environment, you can switch kernels inside your ARE JupyterLab instance.
-This allows you to choose different environments for each notebook.
+If you would like to specify a particular environment version, you can do so for each notebook by switching kernels inside the ARE instance.